 Discussions with our researchers told us that lack of work-life balance and support from research institutes are major factors contributing to women leaving research.

-Crucially, we have most recently become one of the few charitable funders who provide maternity, paternity, adoption and sick pay and leave for our PhD students as well as providing guidance and support for more senior researchers.
+Crucially, we are one of the few charitable funders who provide maternity, paternity, adoption, and sick pay and leave for our PhD students as well as providing guidance and support for more senior researchers.

 Facts and figures

 - There are around 900,000 women in STEM occupations, according to the UK labour force survey for 2018 analysed by WISE records

 - This only makes up 22 per cent of the total STEM workforce

 - Only 13 per cent of management roles in the STEM workforce are held by women

 We are always striving to do more.
 At Alzheimer's Society, we believe that research funding organisations have a key role to play in keeping excellent female researchers in the field.